Coronavirus COVID-19 Updates: uc.edu/publichealth

 Over the years we have built on a progressively stronger foundation of excellence in our clinical service, teaching, and research missions.

-In addition to myself, the Office of the Chair comprises the Vice Chair for Research (Alex Lentsch, PhD), the Vice Chair for Finance and Compensation (Syed Ahmad, MD), and the Executive Director of Business Affairs (Tal Richards, MHA).
+In addition to myself, the Office of the Chair comprises the Vice Chair for Research (Michael Goodman, MD), the Vice Chair for Faculty Development (Syed Ahmad, MD), Vice Chair for Diversity, Equity, Inclusion (Madison Cuffy, MD), Vice Chair for Health Services Research (Shimul Shah, MD), Vice Chair of Compensation Committee (Timothy Pritts, MD, PhD), Vice Chair for Education (Jeffrey Sussman, MD), and the Executive Director of Business Affairs (Tal Richards, MHA).
 Coupled with the wisdom of our Section Chiefs and Division Directors and faculty, we have grown and succeeded significantly over recent years.
 I urge you the reader to review each sectional report contained herein to get a sense of our core strengths.